Showing posts with label Rip Torn. Show all posts

 Rip Torn’s raw, lived-in performance is the electrifying core of Payday.
 Bringing a homegrown gravitas to the character, Torn’s is the type of bravura screen performance given by an actor finally granted a role on scale with his talents (Don Carpenter wrote it with Torn in mind, and it’s hard to imagine anyone else in the role).
 He's positively riveting.
 And though it sounds like just the kind of quote-ready critical assessment that movie publicity departments pray for, I genuinely think Rip Torn's performance in Payday is one of the best American screen performances of the '70s.

-Payday is the day you get what your earn, what you work for, what you deserve.
-If you’re lucky, what you have coming to you on payday is what you expect.
-For the morally and spiritually bankrupt characters in Daryl Duke and Don Carpenter's brilliant first film, Payday might just be Judgement Day.
+Payday is the day you get what you earn, what you work for, what you deserve.
+If you’re lucky, what you have coming to you on payday is what you expect and what you're due.
+For the morally and spiritually bankrupt characters in Daryl Duke and Don Carpenter's brilliant first film, Payday is the day you pay your dues, which might just be Judgement Day.

 BONUS MATERIAL